-Jaron Browne, communications organizer and author of Race, Poverty & the Environment, explained how in the ways in which we treat the incarcerated, we live in what constitutes an era of modern-day slavery.
-Ever since the end of the Civil War in 1865, a time shortly after slavery had been formally abolished, prisons around the country have disregarded the safety implications on the people residing within them.
+Jaron Browne, communications organizer and author of Race, Poverty & the Environment, explained how the ways in which we treat the incarcerated constitute an era of oppressive treatment.
+At least since the end of the Civil War in 1865, many prisons have not fully considered the safety implications on the people residing within them.
 This means that inmate cells rarely have air conditioning and have too few windows to provide adequate ventilation and circulation of air during heat waves.
 They also have little to no access to the natural world.
 Individuals such as Joshua Hieronymus, one of many inmates who have felt nature-deprived, shared during a 2018 interview with Austin’s PBS, “I can’t even put into words how much of a weight was lifted off me, just being able to get my hands in the dirt.”

 an article by The Marshall Project, New York University clinical professor of

 emergency medicine, Dr. Susi Vassallo, gave an overview of how bodies regulate themselves

 in extreme temperatures.
 Naturally, a person’s body will sweat and dilate blood